juanantonio284/notes_on_writing/README.md

 material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
 No claims are made and no guarantees are given; these are simply my personal notes and they are arranged and edited in a way that is convenient for me.

+## Contents

+* `big_summary_penguin_punct.md` contains a summary to *The Penguin Guide to Punctuation* by R.L.
+  Trask.
+This summary goes through the whole book and is, unavoidably, quite large.
+(Trask's work is great and worth reading and noting in detail.)
+[In the future I will upload a small summary with just the bullet points.]